Pearl in the Alpilles

 The start of the renovation

-Serious danger, Abbaye closed!
+But then again serious danger, Abbaye closed!

 The safeguarding project consists in the construction of buttresses that would make it possible to counter the church.
 Bending the bell tower dome would limit structural disorders.
 The installation of micropiles would strengthen the foundations of the abbey church.